jdharveng/DATA_ANALYST_Nutrition_Data_OC/README.md

 ## Dataset

-> For this analysis, we started from a food database (320772 lines,162 features) with there nutritional specifications.
+> For this analysis, we started from a food database (320772 lines,162 features) with there **nutritional specifications**.
 > First, we had to familiarize ourselves with the subject, by reading some specialized articles.
 > This helped us orient the beginning of the study and eliminate a large number of redundant variables and understand
 > the importance of the _nutrition grade_.